These docs are under active development.

 3. Call again with buf_ptr set to the buffer and buf_len set to its size.
 The kernel writes the response.

-For classes with a fixed-size response (most of them), a single call with a buffer of the known size works in one go.
-The two-call pattern is needed only for classes whose response size depends on the token's contents (the groups class, the privileges class, the claims classes).
+For classes with a fixed-size response, a single call with a buffer of the known size works in one go.
+The two-call pattern is needed only for classes whose response size depends on the token's contents (the groups class, the restricted-SIDs class, the default-DACL class, the claims classes).

 The ioctl is idempotent — multiple queries for the same class produce the same result as long as the token has not been modified.
 Tokens carry a modified_id counter that increments on adjustment; if a query is part of a pipeline that depends on consistency across multiple queries, the modified_id can be queried first to detect mid-pipeline changes.